 Home loan balances increased \$35 billion to \$685 billion, a 5% increase on the prior comparative period.
 The increase was driven by Retail Banking Services, Business Banking and New Zealand (excluding the impact of FX).
-Domestic home loan growth of 6% was in line with system 2 growth.
+Domestic home loan growth of 6% was in line with system growth.
 Proprietary mix for CBA and Unloan branded home loans decreased from 67% to 66% of new business flows.

-- Customer deposits include central bank and interbank deposits previously classified as short-term wholesale funding (Balance as at 31 December 2024: \$17.7 billion; 30 June 2024: \$17.4 billion; 31 December 2023: \$15.2 billion).
+1 Customer deposits include central bank and interbank deposits previously classified as short-term wholesale funding (Balance as at 31 December 2024: \$17.7 billion; 30 June 2024: \$17.4 billion; 31 December 2023: \$15.2 billion).
 Comparative information has been restated to conform to presentation in the current period.
-Refer to "Disclosures-Financial Information Definitions-Basis of Preparation" of this Document for further details. - 2 System source: RBA/APRA/RBNZ.